36. The Adventures of Lolo trilogy (HAL, 1989, 1990 and 1992)

 27. Tecmo Super Bowl (Tecmo, 1991)

 Sports games tend to be quickly forgotten due to having "bigger and better" versions released on a regular basis, but Tecmo Super Bowl is definitely an exception, retaining a sizable cult following that has persisted to this day.
 It certainly isn't hard to see why, as the game strikes an excellent balance between the strategy of sports games and the fluid action and dynamic visuals of a good arcade title, making for an experience that plays just as well as it looks.
 The AI rubber-bands like crazy in the season campaign, which can be very frustrating, but as couch competition games go it's an unbeatable classic.
 It says a lot that nearly thirty years after its original release it still sees mods that update the roster, add custom teams and players, and it even has national tournaments that have been covered on ESPN.
-And yes, because of this game, I will always be of the belief that Bo Jackson is a superhuman android.
+And yes, because of this game, I will always be of the belief that Bo Jackson is an unstoppable superhuman android.

 26. Double Dragon II: The Revenge (Technos, 1990)